 The Importance and Utilization of Time Delay in Pedagogy

-In line with providing prompts, there is also a particular prompt that has been pointed as effective in teaching different skills and this is constant time delay prompting.
+In line with providing prompts, there is also a particular prompt that has been pointed out as effective in teaching different skills and this is constant time delay prompting.
 Constant time delays are classified into two levels which are the 0-second delay and the set or constant delay trials.
 Constant time delay does not change the prompt instead it is the time or the delay, which is changed, and this change is expected to impact the responses.

 The Power of Time Delay

-Utilization of constant time delay prompts begins with the activities prior to teaching session.
-Primarily there are teaching trials allotted with 0-second delay, then the delay interval is set with ranges from 3 to 7 seconds, this time interval is used for all the subsequent teaching sessions until everyone achieves mastery of the task.
-The controlling prompt to be used is identified, and then the process is changed from 0-second delay to the set or constant time interval.
+Utilization of constant time delay prompts begins with the activities prior to the teaching session.
+Primarily there are teaching trials allotted with a 0-second delay, then the delay interval is set with ranges from 3 to 7 seconds, this time interval is used for all the subsequent teaching sessions until everyone achieves mastery of the task.
+The controlling prompt to be used is identified, and then the process is changed from a 0-second delay to the set or constant time interval.
 If the learner responds incorrectly then the criteria are set back.
 The stimulus given during the initial sessions is provided together with the controlling prompt.
 And this is what happens during the 0-second delay.
 This is done for several sessions, the initial sessions or when the skills are just beginning to be acquired.
 When the learner shows more correct responses then the constant time delay is commenced.
 The time delay process provides the opportunity for the learner to respond independently.
 The duration of the time delay between instruction and the prompt depends on every learner’s ability, so if a learner needs more time then the delay is increased.
 When a child or learner responds correctly before the prompt then more reinforcement is required.
 And when the child respond correctly after the prompt was given there is minimal reinforcement needed.
-Should the responses be incorrect prior to giving of prompts an informal correction of error is given to the child?
+Should the responses be incorrect prior to give prompts an informal correction of error is given to the child?
 But when the incorrect responses come after the prompt or there is no response at all informational correction will be provided.

 If the child makes several consecutive errors, consider changing the set delay time.
 It could either be decreasing the time delay or increasing the time interval between the instruction and the prompt (Demchak, Nevada Dual Sensory Impairment Project, 2016).